julianpietsch/baby/README.md

 Server runs by default on [http://0.0.0.0:5101]().
 HTTP requests need to be sent to the correct URL endpoint, but the HTTP API is currently undocumented.
-The primary client implementation is in Matlab.
+The primary client implementation is the [BABY GUI](https://github.com/julianpietsch/baby-gui) available for Matlab.